Looking to transfer money?

 Frequently Asked Questions

-What information do I need before receiving a wire transfer?
+What information do I need to provide the sender in order to receive a wire transfer?

-What information do I need before sending a wire transfer?
+What information do I need to send a wire transfer?

 Are there transfer fees?